hasura/3factor/README.md

 - **Reliable**: Events once emitted should be delivered atleast once.

 ##### Example:
-*Instead of writing an `place-order` API endpoint that orchestrates upstream microservices by making API calls in a workflow, emit events that capture the state machine.*
+*Instead of writing a `place-order` API endpoint (for a food-delivery application) that orchestrates many upstream microservices by making API calls (like a workflow), emit events for each state transition.*

 *Your event system should deliver the events reliably to other microservices.
-This makes your application resilient to transient failures because the retry/failure logic is captured in the event system and does not affect the entire workflow.*
+This makes your application resilient to transient failures because the event is persisted and can be retried without affecting the entire workflow.*

 *It makes your application resilient to larger scale failures also because the event system and your data store can easily be replicated across availability